 The site further reassures us of safety by scanning all installations for malware.
 If flagged, you can view clearly displayed warnings on the downloads.
 From an intuitive search button, you can zero in on any software you need, including its latest and legacy versions.
 Each one has honest user reviews and screenshots, which helps you know what you’re getting into.

 The collection of software is similarly impressive.
-Currently, SourceForge hosts over 500,000 projects, including 64,500 business software.
+Currently, SourceForge hosts over 500,000 projects, including nearly 80,000 business software.
 Although a majority of them are open source programs, there are hardly any Windows (and Mac, Linux) programs you won’t find here.
-From a user experience perspective, SourceForge is easily a top recommendation for us.
+From a user experience perspective, SourceForge is easily a top third-party recommendation for us.